This post contains affiliate links. Click here to view my full affiliate policy.

 Some people report feeling pain if they are in the same position for too long.
 I always allow myself to move if I feel the need to

 People are sometimes afraid they won’t be able to protect themselves when meditating.
-This can be alleviated by telling yourself that you will be alert and aware if there is any danger
+This can be alleviated by telling yourself that you will be alert and aware if there is any danger.

 An important note:

 Some people report being able to meditate while standing in line at the grocery store, by focusing their mind gently on a sound.
-However, it is important to note that you can not completely let go during these types of meditations for obvious safety reasons.